Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 Empathy is your ability to connect with others with your thoughts.
 It’s stepping out of your shoes into the next person’s shoe to see what it is like and identify with them.

-Empathy can help you build emotional understanding in a situation and could also be a template next time when you are in such a situation.
+Empathy can help you build emotional understanding in a situation and could also be a template next time you are in such a situation.

 Being in their shoes to know what it is like and this feeling should prompt a response from you either sympathy or any other response you deem appropriate.